-Teacher and Educators need time away from children for planning and programming.
-Insufficient programming time leaves people rushed and stressed.
-All Educators, in addition to Teachers employed in long daycare centres who are responsible for programming, are entitled to at least two hours of non-contact time per week – without supervising children or performing other duties at the same time.
+Educators need time away from children for planning and programming.
+Insufficient programming time leaves educators rushed and stressed.
+All educators and teachers who are responsible for programming are entitled to at least two hours of non-contact time per week – without supervising children or performing other duties at the same time.

 Other strategies to support employee wellbeing

 Remember that awards and agreements list minimum entitlements, and management can go above and beyond to support employees.
-Talk as a team about new ways to boost morale and wellbeing.
+Talk as a team about new ways to boost morale and wellness.

 Here are some examples of how early education services can do small things to look after the wellbeing of their team:

 - Every Friday, Lauren Jones, director of Green Garden Childcare Penrith, leaves a treat and an uplifting note in the staffroom.
 She also helps with jobs like cleaning even if she knows her staff can do them, because it takes the pressure off.